THREE ORGANIZATIONS WERE AWARDED MINI GRANTS TO SUPPORT THEIR WORK

 Go for Broke

-The Go for Broke National Education Center in Los Angeles received a grant to update their website.
+The Go for Broke National Education Center in Los Angeles received the grant to update their website.

 Learn more about Go for Broke at http://www.goforbroke.org/

-Kizuna in Los Angeles received a Grant to establish “Kizuna Connect”, which brings educational and culturally relevant programming to children age four to twelve, and community engagement to adolescents and young adults.
+Kizuna in Los Angeles received the Grant to establish the initiative “Kizuna Connect” to bring educational and culturally relevant programming to children age four to twelve and community engagement to adolescents and young adults.